xpwu95/SPBL_Pytorch/README.md

 PyTorch implementation of "Self-Paced Balance Learning for Clinical Skin Disease Recognition"

 ## Installation
-This project is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
-And we add GHM losses in it and modify some code for compatibility.
+This project is based on [spaco](https://github.com/open-mmlab/mmdetection).
+And we add imbalanced learning methods in it and modify some code for compatibility.

 ### Requirements
 - Python 3.4+